 - Ten top PR tools – Digitalization provides many powerful tools to the PR world.
 Check out this list if you strive to get noticed by a media outlet.
 Here, you will find tools for extending your reach, perfecting your timing, focusing your efforts, maximizing your results, and boosting your skills.

-- How to write a pitch that will make editors respond – A startup’s first connection with a reporter is often be a message – known as a pitch – offering a story idea.
+- How to Pitch a News Story to an Editor + Proven Media Pitch Examples – A startup’s first connection with a reporter is often be a message – known as a pitch – offering a story idea.
 No matter how great and unique your email pitch is, it will still be one of the hundreds, if not thousands, that the journalist receives.
 Click the link to learn how to make it stand out in the journalist’s inbox.

 - How to write a press release boilerplate – Press releases are a crucial part of PR work, and boilerplates are an important part of press releases.
 They provide essential information on your brand that journalists and editors will need for news articles.
 Click on the link to learn how to develop a clear and concise boilerplate.